 GENUINE ROUGHHOUSE R50

 The Roughhouse R50 is a sporty 50cc 2-stroke scooter from Genuine Scooter Co.
 It was introduced for 2008 as a replacement for the Rattler 50.
-The Roughhouse continues to be sold for 2013 as their sporty 2-stroke 50cc offering.
+The Roughhouse continues to be sold as of 2018 as their sporty 2-stroke 50cc offering.
 It is a strong competitor to popular scooters like Yamaha’s Zuma 50 and it has become one of the more popular 50’s in the American market.

-Genuine’s decision to debut the Roughhouse name (as opposed to continuing the Rattler name) may appear surprising, as the Roughhouse is a very similar scooter that uses the same core design and style as the Rattler 50 and 110.
-The Roughhouse bears an especially strong resemblance to the concurrently introduced Rattler 110, as they both share the enlarged dual headlights.
+Genuine’s decision to debut the Roughhouse name (as opposed to continuing the Rattler name) may appear surprising, as the Roughhouse is a very similar scooter that uses the same core design (frame and motor) as the Rattler 50 and 110.
+The Roughhouse bears an especially strong resemblance to the Rattler 110, as they both share the same enlarged dual headlights.

 The reason for the name change was that the Rattler scooters were based on the ‘naked’ version of PGO’s PMS-50 scooter (PM = model, S = sport), while the Roughhouse 50 is based on the PGO PMX 50 model (note ‘X’ for off-road vs. ’S’ for sport).
 So the Roughhouse has an ‘off-road’ slant instead of a ‘sporty’ one, and it gets enclosed handlebars instead of ‘naked’ bars like the Rattler scoots.
-This off-road slant means the Roughhouse gets more aggressive tires, mud booties on the forks and a jacked up front fender instead of a lower sporty one.
+This off-road slant means the Roughhouse gets more aggressive tires, fatter tires on smaller rims (10” vs 12”), mud booties on the forks and a jacked up front fender instead of a lower sporty one.

 Genuine’s 2006 only Black Cat scooter was also based on PGO’s PMX design, and thus is virtually the same scooter.
 The primary differences are the decals on the Black Cat and the larger headlights of the Roughhouse.
 Genuine couldn’t use the Black Cat name when they brought the PMX model back to the USA for 2008, because the original Black Cat was a limited edition model created in collaboration with Black Cat Fireworks.

-All of Genuine’s 50cc’s to date including the Roughhouse have used a horizontal Minarelli core design.
+All of Genuine’s 50cc’s to date including the Roughhouse have used a horizontal Minarelli core design (like Yamaha’s ’02 - ’11 Zuma).
 The Buddy uses a short case version of this motor, while the Roughhouse, Rattler 50 and Black Cat all share virtually identical motors.
 These horizontal motors aren’t technologically groundbreaking, but they’re solid trusted motors are going to deliver solid performance and good reliability.

 You might not notice this ‘solid performance’ when you first ride your Roughhouse home, because these scooters are normally restricted to 30mph to meet moped legislation in various states.
 Being moped compliant saves insurance costs and licensing effort for some, while requiring that anyone looking for decent zip spend a bit of time removing these restrictions.
 The Roughhouse is restricted by the variator/drive boss preventing the scooter from reaching adequately tall gearing, thus it hits the redline at 30mph.
 The redline can be removed, but its best to gear it taller first so you don’t over rev the engine.
 A simple browse of online parts will yield cheap solutions.
 Replacing the exhaust with a non-restrictive performance unit will also add quite a bit of power.